 “AFP has been an incredible networking and educational resource for young and seasoned fundraising professionals.
 I am very fortunate to join such an amazing and diverse community and be able to gain new skills that are crucial for a nonprofit sector and share my own fundraising journey”

 — Sabina Ibragimova Bartlett, Marketing and Communications Committee Co-Chair

 The Membership Committee aims to attract, engage and retain members to AFP South Sound.
 We do this by spreading the word about the impact of our chapter, asking people to participate, and offering opportunities to be involved.

 - Meeting schedule: Second Fridays of the month from 9-10 am PST

-- Co-Chairs: Jennie Griek, CAP®,CFRE, Greentrike: Teddy Wingo, Columbia Land Trust
+- Co-Chairs: Jennie Griek, CAP®,CFRE, Pacific Lutheran University: Teddy Wingo, Columbia Land Trust